Education at Turton School

-The Touchstones represent a way of working that ensures we provide the best possible educational experiences for our young people in the parallel curricula; academic and social/emotional.
-Through the Touchstones we aim to ensure that students develop good character, skills for their futures and the knowledge and understanding to gain relevant qualifications.
+Our values represent a way of working that ensures we provide the best possible educational experiences for our young people in the parallel curricula; academic and social/emotional.
+Through this, we aim to ensure that students develop good character, skills for their futures and the knowledge and understanding to gain relevant qualifications.

-The Touchstones encompass the values and principles that inform our ethos.
+The Turton values encompass our vision and the principles that inform the school's ethos.
 They guide the development of skills within our young people, as well as ensuring that they develop in a caring environment that brings out the best in everyone.

-The links to each Touchstone explain how they inform Teaching, Learning, Care and Character development.
+The links to each value explain how they inform Teaching, Learning, Care and Character development.